 Determining the appropriate documentation to be used in the investment process will require an Adviser to evaluate the use of its resources, both in terms of personnel and cost, and the culture within the firm.
-It can be time consuming and difficult to consistently identify information relating to relevant ESG factors for each portfolio company in which a private fund adviser may wish to invest client assets.
+It can be time-consuming and difficult to consistently identify information relating to relevant ESG factors for each portfolio company in which a private fund adviser may wish to invest client assets.
 This can be particularly challenging for an Adviser who invests client assets in private companies, which typically have less information available for evaluation than public companies.
-An Adviser will need to determine whether it will attempt to gather this data internally or whether it will utilise a third-party service provider, such as one that provides ESG scoring of companies, or both.
+An Adviser will need to determine whether it will attempt to gather this data internally, or whether it will utilise a third-party service provider (such as one that provides ESG scoring of companies), or both.
 If using ESG scoring, it is important to note that there are many different approaches as to how scores are determined.
-Accordingly, an

-Adviser should pay close attention to this when engaging service providers to provide ESG scoring.
+Accordingly, an Adviser should pay close attention to this when engaging service providers to provide ESG scoring.
 An Adviser can also seek to develop its own ESG scoring metrics, which will require additional internal resources and expertise.
-Finally, an Adviser will have to consider whether ESG scores are dispositive in the investment decision-making process or if they will be included among other factors.
+Finally, an Adviser will have to consider whether ESG scores are dispositive in the investment decision-making process, or if they will be included among other factors.

 An Adviser will also need to determine how expenses related to ESG diligence and service providers will be allocated among the Adviser and its clients.
-Advisers should document their rationale for these determinations as expense allocations continue to be an area of focus for the SEC.
+Advisers should document their rationale for these determinations, as expense allocations continue to be an area of focus for the SEC, including under the recently finalised private fund rules.
 Advisers should also review their clients' governing documents to determine whether additional disclosure regarding these expenses is warranted and what expenses can properly be borne by clients.
+Additionally, Registered Advisers will need to determine how to disclose fees and expenses related to ESG diligence and service providers in connection with the quarterly statement rule set forth in the recently finalised private fund rules.